 How long your results will last is dependent on your body.
 The new collagen and elastin aren’t going anywhere, but your body otherwise continues to produce less collagen as you age.
 That’s why at Claytor Noone Plastic Surgery we recommend ongoing ”maintenance” microneedling treatments with the SkinPen.

 How Often Can I Have Microneedling Done?

 To allow the skin to fully heal and complete its collagen production increase, microneedling can be done once every 4-6 weeks.
 At Claytor Noone Plastic Surgery, we recommend at least three treatments for collagen building and 3-6 treatments to lessen scarring.
 From there maintenance is highly recommended.
 This works to counteract your continuing decreasing collagen production.

 What Will I Look like After My Microneedling Session?

-Your skin will appear red and flushed after your microneedling session, almost as if it you have a mild sunburn.
-The degree of redness will correlate to the number of passes over the treatment areas and the depth of the setting for the needle penetration.
-Your skin will feel dry and it will probably peel.
+Your skin will appear red and flushed after your microneedling session, almost as if you have a mild sunburn.
+The degree of redness will correlate to the number of passes over the treatment areas and the depth setting for the needle penetration.
+Your skin will feel dry and it may peel.
 That’s why we include a post-procedure kit.
 This kit is provided by SkinPen and includes a 3-month supply of cleanser, hydrating support, vitamin C serum, and sunblock.
 Your redness will take a day or so to resolve.
 There may also be some slight swelling and your skin will feel tight for a day or so.
 It’s optimal to schedule your session as an after-work procedure because by the next morning most of the redness will have passed.
 You don’t have to restrict your activities at all after microneedling.